 It’s unfair to compare construction tech adoption with other industries

-We often hear that construction is lagging behind other industries when it comes to adopting new technologies.
+We often hear construction lags behind other industries when adopting new technologies.
 McKinsey has a now-infamous graph that shows technology adoption across industries, clearly indicating that construction has fallen behind, but the graph doesn’t tell the full story.

-There is validity to McKinsey’s study, the report is basically saying that the dollar of value produced per hour of work has stayed the same since the 60’s, whereas other industries have become more efficient through technology adoption.
+There is validity to McKinsey’s study.
+The report basically says that the dollar of value produced per hour of work has stayed the same since the 1960s, whereas other industries have become more efficient through technology adoption.
 While this report has been validated and is certainly true, it often paints construction as a non-innovative industry.
-Though construction is the second least digitized industry across the globe, blaming it on a lack of innovation is something Morkos takes exception with.
+Though construction is the second least digitized industry globally, blaming it on a lack of innovation is something Morkos takes exception with.

 “The question the report doesn’t answer is ‘Why?’.
-Most people think that construction folks are just generally not that innovative,” explains Morkos, “The only industry less digitized than construction is agriculture.
-The reason that I’ve found, from over a decade of research, is that construction tends to work on bigger, more difficult problems than other fields.”
+Most people think that construction folks are generally not that innovative,” explains Morkos, “The only industry less digitized than construction is agriculture.
+I’ve found, from over a decade of research, that construction tends to work on bigger, more difficult problems than other fields.”

-The other reason why construction lags behind other industries is actually quite simple – for us to digitize construction we have to wait for the input, which means that design needs to be digitized.
+The other reason construction lags behind other industries is actually quite simple—for us to digitize construction, we have to wait for the input, which means that design needs to be digitized.
 This has happened, to a degree, with the advent of Building Information Modelling (BIM).

 With BIM, it’s important to keep in mind that it’s essentially two kinds of technology:

-• Object oriented – For example, the software understands there is a column made with concrete on the third floor.
+- Object-oriented – For example, the software understands there is a column made of concrete on the third floor.

-• Parametric – For example, the software understands that when a window or staircase is moved, the design needs to update to reflect those changes.
+- Parametric—For example, the software understands that when a window or staircase is moved, the design needs to be updated to reflect those changes.

-The technology for BIM has been around since the 80’s, but the key issue is that buildings are bigger and more complex than the software engines can handle.
-It’s actually a matter of the processing speed of the software not being able to catch up to what the construction industry needed.
+The technology for BIM has been around since the 1980s, but the key issue is that buildings are bigger and more complex than the software engines can handle.
+It’s actually a matter of the software’s processing speed not being able to catch up to what the construction industry needed.

 How digitization moved the needle in the finance industry

-The “Construction Renaissance”, as Morkos calls it, only really started in 2017 with over $140 billion of VC funding poured into construction.
-Research has shown that construction actually rapidly adopts technology within specific sectors like masonry or electricity, but the challenge is that technology that spans across multiple disciplines is taking a little more time.
+The “Construction Renaissance”, as Morkos calls it, only really started in 2017, with over $140 billion of VC funding poured into construction.
+Research has shown that construction rapidly adopts technology within specific sectors like masonry or electricity.
+Still, the challenge is that technology that spans multiple disciplines is taking a little more time.

 “What I’ve seen, and my really strong opinion is that it’s not because we aren’t innovative.
-Simply put, it’s that we’ve had to wait for the machines to catch up,” says Markos.
-“If you look at the history of digitization, the first thing to be digitized was finances.
+Simply put, we’ve had to wait for the machines to catch up,” says Markos.
+“If you look at the history of digitization, finances were the first to be digitized.
 How hard is that?
-You’ve got a bunch of numbers moving between accounts, that’s really easy in comparison.”
+You’ve got a bunch of numbers moving between accounts; that’s easy in comparison.”

-There’s reason for excitement when looking at the strides the finance industry has taken when it comes to digitization though.
-In the 1980’s, the finance industry represented between 10-12% of the GDP.
-Today that number has grown to 22%, meaning that salaries are higher and that people are better paid.
+There’s reason for excitement when looking at the strides the finance industry has taken in digitization, though.
+In the 1980s, the finance industry represented between 10% and 12% of the GDP.
+Today, that number has grown to 22%, meaning that salaries are higher and people are better paid.

-“What I think will happen with construction,” explains Morkos, “is that as we start to digitize construction and introduce more efficiency, we will tend to have better jobs that are higher paid for less work hours.”
+“What I think will happen with construction,” explains Morkos, “is that as we start digitizing construction and introduce more efficiency, we will tend to have better jobs that are higher paid for fewer work hours.”

 The evidence of change

-As a construction software company, we’ve had our own challenges when dealing with the assumption that construction just isn’t an innovative industry.
-When starting out, our co-founders were constantly faced with people outside of the construction industry expressing their concern that the industry just wasn’t ready for digitization.
+As a construction software company, we’ve had our own challenges dealing with the assumption that construction isn’t an innovative industry.
+When starting out, our co-founders were constantly faced with people outside of the construction industry expressing their concern that the industry wasn’t ready for digitization.

-However, through countless conversations with construction professionals, we found a clear disconnect between how people perceived construction innovation and how willing the industry is to adopt new technologies.
-In short, construction professionals want to use more technology to drive the efficiency and effectiveness of their work, but like mentioned earlier, the software and technology needs to be able to keep up with the complex nature of the industry.
+However, through countless conversations with construction professionals, we found an apparent disconnect between how people perceived construction innovation and how willing the industry is to adopt new technologies.
+In short, construction professionals want to use more technology to drive the efficiency and effectiveness of their work.
+Still, like mentioned earlier, the software and technology needs to be able to keep up with the complex nature of the industry.

 So we pushed forward and created Bridgit Bench, the construction industry’s leading workforce intelligence solution.
 As it turns out, general contractors across North America are not only willing to re-evaluate their current workforce planning process, they immediately see the value in having a centralized database that can house, and forecast, their entire workforce strategy.
 Here’s a look at how some of our customers are using Bridgit Bench today:

-• Skanska is saving 9-14 hours each week managing their workforce and have also improved accessibility across their management team.
+- Skanska is saving 9-14 hours each week managing its workforce and has also improved accessibility across its management team.

 View more of our customer’s success stories.